dpurgin/qtorm/README.md

 src.depends = qtorm
 ```

-The contents of `src.pro` should be as follows:
+The contents of `src.pro` should be:

 ```qmake
 TEMPLATE = app